naussika/pokemonautomation.github.io/docs/Programs/PokemonLZA/ShinyHunt-WildZoneEntrance.md

 ## Program Description

 Shiny hunt by repeatedly fast traveling to a wild zone entrance.
 This will shiny hunt all spawns within 50m of the entrance and further if you also set to walk into the zone for a short period of time.
 Currently the program cannot reliably resolve being chased by wild Pokémon.
-Therefore it is not appropriate to talke a long walk in a zone or even enter at all for some zones (e.g. *Zone 19*).
+Therefore it is not appropriate to take a long walk in a zone or even enter at all for some zones (e.g. *Zone 19*).

 With the Shiny Charm you will get a shiny Pokémon quite fast if there are many Pokémon spawned around the entrance.
 Don't let the program run for too long or have old shinies overwritten by new ones.